 It makes sense, wouldn’t you want your cart information to be carried over to different channels you may be buying from?
 Offering this technology would also remind shoppers of products they previously left in the shopping cart, reminding them to buy.
 Of course, this would help with the common retailer horror of shopping cart abandonment as well.
 It’s all a matter of personalization and making sure that you carry over a shopper’s interests across all platforms.

 In other technology news, Bold Metrics has just released a Smart Size chart.
-Using machine learning, this size chart is helps shoppers figure out how exactly their clothes will fit before they buy them.
+Using machine learning, this size chart helps shoppers figure out how exactly their clothes will fit before they buy them.
 Thus, this will reduce online returns and the costs retailers have to incur in order to handle them.
 This is a fantastic use in AI, as it replicates some previous endeavors to predict how items will fit customers.

-In the past, there have been attempts to use technology such as generating 3D models based on the customers measurements to predict sizing.
+In the past, there have been attempts to use technology such as generating 3D models based on the customer’s measurements to predict sizing.
 However, this ended up being unfeasible due to the incredible efficiency in inventory management it would require.
 Since its release, this technology has proven to reduce online returns by as much as 50%!
 As we all know, in business, time is money.
 So the less time you need to spend accommodating returns, the better.

 Persisting trendservation | BOPIS and visual Search

-We covered advances in visual search last month’s trendservation, but looks like this trend is only continuing to grow.
+We covered advances in visual search last month’s trendservation but it looks like this trend is only continuing to grow.
 In particular, Google announced some pretty cool visual search news this week.
 Using Google’s renowned search engine, you will now have access to fully shoppable ads on Google Images.
 While they’re only testing out for a limited number of markets such as “home offices” or “art”, it’s still a pretty cool development in visual search.
 Shoppable ads will appear with a small price tag icon, and viewers can hover over this icon to see the item’s details, like brand and price.

 This becomes extra relevant to you as a retailer because Google is also allowing for your specific marketing input.
 That’s right, marketers and retailers will be able to promote their own products and brands in Google Images.
 How awesome would it be if you product could be in the top search results for “modern table”?
 It’s just another way that visual search is reshaping the way consumers buy products online.

 In other news, more retailers like Rue21, a teen apparel brand, are launching their own BOPIS systems.
 I know I sound like a broken record, but that’s just because this is such an important system to have in your retail business!
 Over 60% of shoppers have used a BOPIS system multiple times.
 It makes sense, if the customer is willing to pick up their products at their own convenience, then why would they pay the extra cash to have it shipped?
-This not only saves money for them, but also time for you.
-I’ll preach it once more: give customers the flexibility that they want, and they’l take care of the rest.
+This not only saves money for them but also time for you.
+I’ll preach it once more: give customers the flexibility that they want, and they’ll take care of the rest.

 Instagram checkout and destructive bugs

 Instagram just released the news that they will be offering in-app checkout for a number of brands, which is huge news.
 Until recently, brands would often look at the in-app shopping experience in one way.
-Brands would publish photos of their product, and include the link to that product in the post or in their Instagram bio.
+Brands would publish photos of their product and include the link to that product in the post or in their Instagram bio.

 While this certainly does the job and dramatically helps a lot of digitally native vertical brands do business, it still takes a few too many steps.
 Now, with in-app purchases, customers can buy directly within the app, allowing for a more streamlined shopping experience than ever before.
 If this move produces the expected results, then it won’t be long before other social media platforms start embracing this concept.